-Due to the remnants of anti-corrosion plating, a fuel leak may develop from where the fuel pressure sensor is attached to the fuel delivery pipe.
+The fuel injection system uses tubes called fuel rails to get the fuel to the fuel injectors.
+These fuel rails can leak.
 Any fuel leak always increases the risk of a fire.
-Dealers will clean and reseal the area of the fuel pressure sensor to correct this concern.
+Dealers will replace the affected fuel rails to correct this concern.

 Vehicles fitted with a trailer lighting module are being recalled because the module's software may falsely detect an electrical short in the system, shutting power off to the trailers electrical system.
 Signals, braking and safety lamps on the trailer may turn off automatically, resulting in unsafe towing conditions.
 Dealers will replace the trailer light module with a new unit and corrected software, free of charge.

 Sensors on board the vehicle detect the presence of a seated passenger and may not be calibrated correctly.
 These sensors determine whether the vehicle's airbag systems should be deployed in the event of a crash and may turn them off, causing risk of injury to a passenger.
 Dealers will recalibrate the vehicle's passenger sensors free of charge.

 An electrical resistor is contained in the cooling fan electrical control system.
 This resistor can overheat and/or melt, increasing the chance of an electrical fire.
 Dealers will replace the cooling fan resistor and multi-fuse unit.
 Vehicles with a 1,8L engine will also have the engine control module software updated.

 The vehicle's front hubs were assembled with too little torque on fasteners, resulting in a loose assembly that does not attach the brakes correctly.
 Faulty braking may result, increasing the risk of a crash.
 Dealers will tighten loose fasteners to correct specification to correct this concern.